This blog post was originally posted on May 23, 2019 and was updated on August 26, 2020.

 The menu changes seasonally but expect innovative combinations such as smoked roasted cauliflower with onion and mustard jus (juice), pickle, and bacon; or duck, roasted shallot and fig and juniper juice.

 If you don’t manage to snag a table then you can always head next door to sister address Clamato, which serves up fresh seafood delivered daily from the French coast to the restaurant.
-It’s reservation-free, so you just need to be prepared to queue, although getting there early (before the 7 p.m. opening) will help.Want our insider’s guide to eating in Paris?
+It’s reservation-free, so you just need to be prepared to wait in line, although getting there early (before the 7 p.m. opening) will help.Want our insider’s guide to eating in Paris?
 Just add your email address in the form below!
 ADD_THIS_TEXT

 Nicola Leigh Stewart is a travel writer who, after living in London and Madrid, finally settled in Paris.
 Always thinking about her next meal, her favorite thing about France is the food, and she spends most of her weekends in search of the flakiest pain au chocolat in Paris, the best fromagerie, and more importantly, the best cocktail happy hour.